official-darkdock-marketplace/darkdock-marketplace/README.md

-Update: url is now clickable and functioning
+Update: url is now responsive and active